CyanSalt/eslint-plugin-galaxy/README.md

 ### For Vue

+- [`conventional-vue-keys-order`](./docs/vue/conventional-vue-keys-order.md) - Enforce properties in Vue component options to be sorted in conventional order 🔧

 - [`no-empty-vue-options`](./docs/vue/no-empty-vue-options.md) - Disallow using empty functions or objects as option values in Vue components ✅

 - [`no-invalid-vue-inject-keys`](./docs/vue/no-invalid-vue-inject-keys.md) - Require valid keys in Vue `inject` options ✅